ImSwitch/ImSwitch/docs/use-cases.rst

 * Volume reshaping (binning)
 * Removing circular edge from the acquisition
 * filtering
-* Reconstruction method (with and without GPU support)
+* Reconstruction method (with CPU and GPU support)